oracle-samples/oci-data-science-ai-samples/ai-quick-actions/policies/README.md

   Allow dynamic-group distributed_training_job_runs to manage objects in compartment <your-compartment-name> where any {target.bucket.name='<your-bucket-name>'}

   Allow dynamic-group distributed_training_job_runs to read buckets in compartment <your-compartment-name> where any {target.bucket.name='<your-bucket-name>'}

-  Allow dynamic-group aqua-dynamic-group to manage object-family in compartment <your-compartment-name> where any {target.bucket.name='<your-bucket-name>'}
   ```

 These policies and dynamic groups set up the necessary permissions to enable AI Quick Actions within your OCI environment.
 Remember to replace placeholders like ``<your_compartment_ocid>`` and ``<your_compartment-name>`` with actual values from your OCI setup.